WWE Salary: Highest Paid Wrestlers, Richest Wrestlers, Lowest Paid Wrestlers, Referee Earnings

-Unlike the NBA and the NFL where salaries are openly discussed, in wrestling, things are somewhat different.
+Unlike the NBA and the NFL where salaries are openly discussed, in the world of pro-wrestling, things are somewhat different.
 Apart from the lack of free agents, the WWE also lacks some sort of collective or public bargaining.

 Instead, every wrestler in WWE works as an independent contractor.

-On top of that, a WWE contract also allows the promotion to negotiate merchandising and publishing deals on behalf of the wrestler.
+On top of that, a WWE contract also allows the promotion to negotiate merchandise and publishing deals on behalf of the wrestler.

 Despite all the nitty-gritty, the royalties and payment section is the part that most wrestlers love about the contract.
-The WWE contract grants wrestlers a base salary and a percentage of the gate receipts and merch sales.
+The WWE contract grants wrestlers a base salary and a percentage of the gate receipts and merch sales (check here for AEW salaries).

 WWE Salaries & Earnings